 Sensory play is great all year round.
-Winter in partiuclar helps develop the children in your setting's senses with the smell of spices, the cold weather as well as a mixture of t y
+Winter in partiuclar helps develop the children in your setting's senses with the smell of spices and the cold weather.

 Themed sensory play

 Create a seasonal box or tray of wintery sensory objects to excite the senses.

 - A mixture of items, for example, cinnamon sticks, bubble wrap, ice cubes, snowflakes, toy polar bears or pieces of foam cut to various sized to represrent icebergs

 - Place all of your objects in your tray or box, and encourage the children to touch and smell the different textures and objects.

 Experiment with cause and effect in this wintery weather activity.

 - Tissue paper in wintery shades, e.g. blue, white, silver, etc.